idaholab/virtual_test_bed/doc/content/lfr/cardinal_7pincell/Cardinal_7pin_LFR_demo.md

 !listing lfr/7pin_cardinal_demo/HC.i block=AuxKernels

 The coupling and data transfer are handled by blocks `[MultiApps]` and `[Transfers]`.
 The input file structures are very similar to those described in Griffin input model above, with the main difference is that MOOSE Heat Conduction Module now uses nekRS as the sub-app.
 Similarly, `[Postprocessors]` and `[VectorPostprocessors]` are employed to compute additional quantities of interest for solution monitoring and visualization.
 Finally, we specify a Transient executioner.
-Because there are no time-dependent kernels in this input file, this is equivalent in practice to using a Steady executioner.
+Because there are no time-dependent kernels in this input file, this is equivalent in practice to using a steady executioner.

 !listing lfr/7pin_cardinal_demo/HC.i block=Executioner